-While older smartphones have to be connected to the charger with a cable, many newer smartphones charge wirelessly.
+While older smartphones have to be connected to the charger with a cable, most newer smartphones charge wirelessly.
 All you have to do is place the device on a suitable charging station – as you do with electric toothbrushes.
 However, more power is needed to charge smartphones.
 Modern semiconductors, such as efficient microcontrollers and power modules, make this possible.
 But how does wireless charging actually work and what are the requirements?

 Contrary to its description, wireless charging does not work completely without cables: charging stations are still connected with the socket via a power cable and remain connected constantly.
 But the smartphone charges wirelessly.
 It just has to be placed on the station.
 The charging station contains a coil through which alternating current flows.
 This electricity generates a magnetic field.
 When a smartphone is within this magnetic field, it is being charged.
 Basically, we have to distinguish between two types of charging: inductive and resonant charging.

 The receiver part of the smartphone also contains a coil, which utilizes the principle of induction.
 Induction means that a changing magnetic field in a neighboring piece of metal generates electric current.

 Induction stoves are based on this principle: in this case, a coil in the cooktop generates a changing magnetic field through which electricity flows into the base of the pot.
 This causes the base of the pot to become hot.